Mark Harmon: Personal life

 Harmon is the son of football player Tom Harmon and actress Elyse Knox.
 His sisters are Kelly, an actress and model, and Kristin, an actress and painter.
 Kristin died of a heart attack on April 27, 2018.

 Harmon has been married to actress Pam Dawber since March 21, 1987.
-The couple has two sons.
+The couple have two sons.
 His son Sean played a young Gibbs in several NCIS episodes.
 They maintain a low profile and rarely appear in public with their children.
 Harmon was the brother-in-law of Ricky Nelson and John DeLorean and is the uncle of actress Tracy Nelson and singers Matthew and Gunnar Nelson of the rock duo Nelson.

 In 1987, Harmon filed for custody of his nephew Sam, Kristin's son, on the grounds that she was incapable of good parenting.
 Sam's psychiatrist testified that the thirteen-year-old boy depicted his mother as a dragon and complained about her mood swings and how she prevented him from being with his siblings.
 Harmon later dropped the custody bid.

 In 1988, Harmon was part owner of a minor league baseball team, the San Bernardino Spirit, the same season Ken Griffey Jr. played for the team before his major league call-up to the Seattle Mariners the next season.
 Harmon used the team and their home field, Fiscalini Field, for the opening and closing scenes of the film in which he was starring, Stealing Home.

 In 1996, Harmon saved two teenage boys involved in a car accident outside his Brentwood home.
 One passenger suffered severe burns, but survived his injuries.